BloomTech-Labs/student-art-collection-be/README.md

 - Clone this repo
 - **yarn install** to install all required dependencies
 - **yarn dev** to start the local server
-- **yarn test** to start server using testing environment (please also run an instance of the server using yarn dev)
+- **yarn test** to test, please run **yarn dev** to start the local server, **yarn knex migrate:latest --env development** to get a development database loaded up on your local machine, and **yarn knex seed:run --env development**, to seed that database with therequired files.
+You will need to reseed the database every time you run the tests!

 ### Backend framework goes here